joanba68/minecraft-bot/README.md

 Bots connect in batches.
 All bots in a batch connect simultaneously in parallel.
 Once a batch has connected, there is a waiting interval before launching the next batch of bots to connect.

+> If the bot batch is larger than 10, it will be split into smaller batches, since connecting more than 10 bots at once may cause a server error.
+For example, if a batch of 15 bots is desired with a 40-second interval, it will be split into two batches—one of 10 and another of 5.
+The first batch will be launched, and once those bots have connected, the remaining bots will be launched.
+After this group has connected, the system will wait the 40-second interval before launching the next batch.

 ### Burst Strategy

 All bots connect to the server at once in parallel.
 There are no delays between one connection and the next.

+> The number of bots that can be launched in parallel to the server is limited to 10, as a higher number of simultaneous connections may cause a server error.
+If the number of bots to be launched exceeds this limit, they will be split into batches of up to 10 bots each.
+Bots will connect once the bots from the previous batch have successfully connected.

 ## Environment Variables